 This book will move you and delight you.
 It might even make you cry.
-The wonderful relationship between a little girl and her grandfather is at the heart of it.
-But there is a deeper and very poignant message here too, about the long goodbye that is caused by dementia.
+The beautiful relationship between a little girl and her grandfather is at the heart of it.
+But there is a more profound and very poignant message here too, about the long goodbye that is caused by dementia.

 The narrator of this story is a little girl.
 Sometimes her beloved Granddad gets confused and forgets things.
 The child feels guilty because she often gets impatient with him.
 She is anxious that someday he might even forget her.
 She balances that anxiety against trying to imagine how frightening it must be for him to find his everyday world strange and confusing.

-Reading and discussing the book could encourage children (and adults) develop empathy with family member or neighbours who suffer with this distressing condition.
-Moreover, it could provide a springboard into discussing how we might help those with the condition to live well.
+Reading and discussing the book could encourage children (and adults) develop empathy with family member or neighbours who suffer from this distressing condition.
+Moreover, it could provide a springboard into discussing how we might help those with the disease to live well.
 I recommend that schools make copies of this book available.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.